tkellen/kwm/README.md

 3. Create a `settings` file (read `settings.example` for guidance).

 ## Instructions
-YAKB can be run in stages so a first-time operator can understand each of the components and what capabilities it provides.
+KFE can be run in stages so a first-time operator can understand each of the components and what capabilities it provides.

 Before starting, pull in the settings you specified during setup: